kant/Deep-Neural-Network-Implementation/README.md

 ### Application:
   #### Sequence Generation:
   1. Feed art pictures to some RNN, and let it draw pictures.
-  2. Compress data, and a DL learn to match the compressed to orginal
+  2. Compress data, and a DL learn to match the compressed to original